-‘Bold And The Beautiful’ Spoiler Pic Shows Shauna May Let Ridge Falsely Believe She Slept With Him
+‘The Bold And The Beautiful’ Spoiler Pic Shows Shauna May Let Ridge Falsely Believe She Slept With Him

 The Bold and the Beautiful spoilers indicate that Shauna Fulton (Denise Richards) is out to make trouble.
-The Las Vegas native has targeted Ridge Forrester (Thorsten Kaye) and it seems as if she doesn’t mind if she’s breaking up a marriage so that she can get what she wants.
+The Las Vegas native has targeted Ridge Forrester (Thorsten Kaye) and it seems she doesn’t mind if she’s breaking up a marriage so that she can get what she wants.

-During the week of September 9, The Inquisitr reports that Shauna will set her sights on a new man.
-It doesn’t seem to faze her that he is married either.
-Instead, the fact that Ridge is married to Brooke Logan Forrester (Katherine Kelly Lang) may actually spur on her near-adulterous actions.
+During the week of Sept.
+9, The Inquisitr reports that Shauna will set her sights on a new man.
+It doesn’t seem to faze her that he is married, either.
+In fact, knowing that Ridge is married to Brooke Logan Forrester (Katherine Kelly Lang) may actually spur on her near-adulterous actions.

 Ridge and Brooke are going through a rough patch in their marriage.
-Ridge witnessed how Brooke pushed Thomas off a cliff, and she has not apologized to his son for what she did.
-In fact, Brooke feels that she was just defending her daughter.
+Ridge witnessed how Brooke pushed his son Thomas (Matthew Atkinson) off a cliff.
+Ridge wants Brooke to apologize to Thomas for what she did, but Brooke has refused.
+In fact, Brooke defends her actions, stating she was just protecting her daughter.
 Brooke has repeatedly stated that Thomas should pay for hurting Hope Logan (Annika Noelle) by hiding the fact that Beth (Madeline Valdez and River Davidson) was still alive.

 Ridge and Brooke will have an epic fight about Thomas, according to The Bold and the Beautiful spoilers.
 The dressmaker will leave the house and head straight to the bar, per She Knows Soaps.